 The 1974 Family Educational Rights and Privacy Act (FERPA) is a federal law (20 U.S.C.
 1232g) that protects the privacy of a student's education record.
-FERPA applies to all educational institutions receiving funds from the United States Department of Education, from kindergarten through the higher education level.
+FERPA applies to all educational

 For more detailed information, please consult the University's rule 3359-11-08 on policies and procedure for student records.